react-navigation/react-navigation/packages/react-native-tab-view/README.md

 The package exposes the following components,

+### `<TabViewTransitioner />`

-- `<TabViewTransitioner />` - container component responsible for managing tab transitions
+Container component responsible for managing tab transitions

 It accepts the following props,
 - `navigationState` - the current navigation state
 - `configureAnimation` - optional callback which performs animation and returns a promise
 - `onRequestChangeTab` - callback for when the current tab changes, should do the `setState`
-  - `onChangePosition` - callback called with position value when the it changes, avoid doing anything expensive here
+- `onChangePosition` - callback called with position value as it changes (e.g. - on swipe or tab change), avoid doing anything expensive here
 - `render` - callback which renders the tab view, gets a special set of props as argument

+### `<TabViewAnimated />`

-- `<TabViewAnimated />` - a convenience wrapper around `<TabViewTransitioner />`
+A convenience wrapper around `<TabViewTransitioner />`

-  It accepts the following props in addition to `navigationState` and `onRequestChangeTab`,
+It accepts the following props in addition to all the props accepted by `<TabViewTransitioner />` (except `render`),
 - `renderHeader` - callback which renders a header, useful for a top tab bar
 - `renderFooter` - callback which renders a footer, useful for a bottom tab bar
 - `renderScene` - callback which renders a single scene
 - `lazy` - whether to load tabs lazily when you start switching

+### `<TabViewPage />`

-- `<TabViewPage />` - container component for individual pages
+Container component for individual pages

 It accepts the following props,
 - `renderScene` - callback which receives the current scene and returns a React Element
 - `panHandlers` - pan handlers used for gesture (default is `TabViewPage.PanResponder.forHorizontal(props)`), pass `null` to disable gestures
 - `style` - style object (default is `TabViewPage.StyleInterpolator.forHorizontal(props)`)

+### `<TabBar />`

-- `<TabBar />` - basic tab bar
+Basic tab bar

 It accepts the following props,
 - `pressColor` - color for material ripple (Android > 5.0 only)
 - `renderIcon` - optional callback which receives the current scene and returns a React Element to be used as a icon
 - `renderLabel` - optional callback which receives the current scene and returns a React Element to be used as a label
 - `renderIndicator` - optional callback which receives the current scene and returns a React Element to be used as a tab indicator
 - `tabStyle` - style object for the tab

+### `<TabBarTop />`

-- `<TabBarTop />` - material design themed top tab bar
+Material design themed top tab bar

 It accepts the following props in addition to the props accepted by `<TabBar />`,
 - `renderLabel` - optional callback which receives the current scene and returns a React Element to be used as a label
 - `indicatorStyle` - style object for the tab indicator
 - `labelStyle` - style object for the tab label

 Check the [type definitions](src/TabViewTypeDefinitions.js) for details on shape of different objects.

-### Caveats
+## Caveats

 `<TabViewAnimated />` and `<TabViewTransitioner />` implement `shouldComponentUpdate` to prevent unnecessary re-rendering.
 As a side-effect, the tabs won't re-render if something changes in the parent's state.
 If you need it to trigger a re-render, put it in the `navigationState`.